 9. Bora Bora: ‘The Romantic Island’

 No, this isn’t a mistake at #9.
 Bora Bora is beautiful, don’t get me wrong.
 But it kind of feels like visiting a Thai island: beautiful but crowded with tourists.
-Bora Bora probably owes its global fame not only to over the top luxury resorts but mostly to 5,000 US troops that were stationed here in WWII.
-Without much action, of the military kind, that is, soldiers had plenty of time to enjoy paradise.
-When they got back home, they just couldn’t keep a secret – and the Bora Bora hype began.
-That said, few things beat a day in the Bora Bora lagoon, swimming with nurse sharks and feeding a few sting rays.
+Bora Bora probably owes its global fame not only to over-the-top luxury resorts but mostly to 5,000 US troops stationed here in WWII.
+Without much military action, that is, soldiers had plenty of time to enjoy paradise.
+When they returned home, they just couldn’t keep a secret – and the Bora Bora hype began.
+That said, few things beat a day in the Bora Bora lagoon, swimming with nurse sharks and feeding a few stingrays.
 For a patch of perfect white sand, head to Matira Beach and kill a few hours in paradise.

 8. Tahiti: ‘The Queen Of The Pacific’

-The big island where over 70% of the population lives is often overlooked by travelers.
+The big island, where over 70% of the population lives, is often overlooked by travelers.
 But that’s a big mistake.
 The only real ‘city’ in French Polynesia, Papeete can be quite a pleasant place to explore for a full day.
-Check out the exotic Papeete market by day, shop for some black pearls in the afternoon and grab dinner with the locals in the legendary roulottes food vans of Place Vaiete.
+Check out the exotic Papeete market by day, shop for some black pearls in the afternoon, and grab dinner with the locals in the legendary roulottes food vans of Place Vaiete.
 The real fun begins when you leave the crowded city.
 The lush coastline is home to black sand beaches, tropical gardens, and waves that attract the world’s best surfers.
-The interior is almost completed ‘people free’, inviting you to embark on challenging hikes and 4X4 excursions deep into the Papenoo valley.
+The interior is almost completely ‘people free’, inviting you to embark on challenging hikes and 4X4 excursions deep into the Papenoo Valley.

 6. Moorea: ‘The Magical Island’

 Close to the big island of Tahiti but feeling like a world away, Moorea is so easy to fall in love with.
-Perhaps it’s because of its laid back charm or maybe because of its heart shape – carved out by its deep twin bays.
-Moorea has something for everybody, hiking in the morning and lazing on the beach in the afternoon perfectly go hand in hand.
+Perhaps it’s because of its laid-back charm or heart shape – carved out by its deep twin bays.
+Moorea has something for everybody; hiking in the morning and lazing on the beach in the afternoon go hand in hand.
 There’s excellent scuba diving and feeding sharks and stingrays is just part of your daily routine.
 Moorea is a place you’ll want to retire in!

 5. Huahine: ‘The Garden Of Eden’